colinmacleod/piece-goto-connect/README.md

 # GoTo Connect Piece for ActivePieces

-This piece _attempts_  to provide integration with GoTo Connect's API, allowing you to send SMS messages through your GoTo Connect account.
+This piece provides integration with GoTo Connect's API, allowing you to send SMS messages through your GoTo Connect account.

-It is still a WIP and not functional.
+It should be possible to extend this to use other parts of the GoTo Connect API, such as the voice API or receiving SMS messages.

 ## Authentication

 The piece uses OAuth2 authentication with GoTo Connect.
 You will need:
 1. A GoTo Connect account
-2. An OAuth2 application registered with GoTo Connect
+2. An OAuth2 application registered with GoTo Connect Developer Console (https://developer.goto.com)
    - Client ID
    - Client Secret
    - Redirect URI (configured to your ActivePieces instance)
+   - Required OAuth Scopes:
+     * GoToConnect - For sending SMS messages
+     * Admin Center - For accessing account's phone numbers

 ## Available Actions